kzhai/DialogSystem/src/crf/README.md

 	cd $PROJECT_SPACE/DialogSystem/src/crf/
 	tar zxvf sample-data.tar.gz

-Create following directories for future use (some of them are not necessary needed if you only run some particular scripts)
+Create following directories for future use (some of them are not necessary needed if you only run some particular scripts) under the `crf` directory

 	mkdir -p sample-data/raw.feature
 	mkdir -p sample-data/raw.feature.active